comoga/django-enroll/README.rst

 Functionality overriding
 ========================

-There are three ways to change django-eroll defualt functionality.
+There are three ways to change django-enroll default functionality.

 1. passing argument to classed based view (usually from URL mapping) This is Django classed base view feature.
 It allows change any class property